lanacaplana/lanacaplana.github.io/site/content/post/global-teams-evaluation/index.md

   alt: People at the desk reviewing printed graphs
 summary: "In this blog post, we will discuss quantitative and qualitative metrics for evaluating team performance, such as project completion rates, team satisfaction surveys, and feedback from clients or stakeholders."
 tags:
+  - "#GlobalTeams"
-  - "hybrid"
+  - "#TeamCollaboration"
-  - "productivity"
+  - "#Productivity"
-  - "analytics"
+  - "#Analytics"
 categories:
   - "Distributed teams"
 ---